DuckArroyo/wickedblogs/WorkingNotes.md

 backend - all the pages (through the routes) that apply the loggedIn item needs to be added to the .then in the route

+Install jest to test the app, setup test and utils Then import helper functions to server to pass onto handlebars then the helpers can be implemented like this. created_at > format_date created_at
+Similar to format_date(created_at)